Sick people desperately want to know how to cure stomach flu — this blog will give you an easy treatment plan to feel better!

 I just make my kids a nice home in the bathroom.
 I bring in their favorite blanket and a book and a pillow.
 I just want them to lay still.
 If they’re old enough I have a few barf buckets they can take to their room and LAY DOWN.
 Sometimes you feel great after you puke, but that’s the time to just lay still and let the healing commence.
 Left side (so they say) is best, I usually find this to be true.

 I don’t let my kids have ANYTHING for an hour after they throw up.
 That stomach is irritated, that’s why it let you see dinner for the 2nd time.
 It needs time to simma’ down now (if your child needs something for their fever you can get a suppository at the drugstore to keep their stomach clear}.

 After the hour, I let them have small sips of clear liquids.
 A clear liquid is anything you can see through and won’t hurt like the dickens if you see it again (like grape juice, ouch!).

 I usually do-uncarbonated sprite (you can take out a lot of the bubbles by pouring it from one cup to the other for a few minutes, sometimes the carbonation bugs me at that point), or ginger ale (which really can help with nausea).

 I’d ask your pediatrician what they recommend for the little babes – ours usually recommended clear Pedialyte (which tastes horrible – so good luck with that).
-If you have a baby under 2 months (possibly even 6 months) throwing up (not spitting up), you should probably get seen, they can dehydrate quickly.
+If you have a baby under 2 months (possibly even 6 months) throwing up (not spitting up), you should probably get seen by your doctor, they can dehydrate quickly.
 I’d maybe a keep a the powder on hand if I had a little one — just in case.

 Or, try a fancy water bottle they get to use when they’re sick (and won’t spill on their beds while they rest).